 - And most don’t think they can do it.

-“I could never get my house decluttered,” is the oft-repeated answer.
+“I could never get my house decluttered,” is the oft-repeated response.
 So I thought it might be useful to look at the reasons for this.

-4 main reasons people have a hard time getting rid of things:
+People often list these 5 reasons for why they have a hard time decluttering and getting rid of things:

 - They don’t want to give up precious mementos.